-Jemima Harris immediately started out for the mountain. along the way, she stopped at the house of Floyd Branham, and asked Floyd’s wife, Elizabeth, to go with her.
-Robert Mullins, who lived about three miles from Pound Gap, and John Vint Bentley, who lived in Kentucky, were traveling that day, and arrived at the scene shortly after Jemima and Elizabeth.
-What they found was a scene straight out of the police gazette, Mrs. Mullins was found shot through the breast; her husband had received eight bullets in the head, shoulders and thighs; John Chappell was struck six times; Greenberry Harris had been shot in the head twice and once in the heart, Wilson Mullins was shot one time through the heart.
-The horses had been killed, and the wagon had been riddled with bullets, however, the body of Jane and her horse, were nowhere to be found.
-Ira’s sister, Amoda Jane Mullins had escaped, riding back up the mountain heading for home, as she rode into Cane Creek, (now the Camden section of Jenkins), she was screaming, “Everyone has been killed but me.”
+Jemima Harris immediately started out for the mountain.
+Along the way, she stopped at the house of Floyd Branham, and asked Floyd’s wife, Elizabeth, to go with her.
+Robert Mullins, who lived about three miles from Pound Gap.
+And John Vint Bentley, who lived in Kentucky.
+Were also traveling that day in opposite directions.
+They arrived at the scene shortly after Jemima and Elizabeth.
+What they found was a scene straight out of the police gazette.
+Mrs. Mullins was shot through the breast.
+Her husband, Ira, had received eight bullets in the head, shoulders, and thighs.
+John Chappell had received six shots.
+Greenberry Harris received two bullets in the head, and once in the heart.
+Wilson Mullins had one bullet through the heart.
+The horses were dead. and the wagon had been riddled with bullets.
+Yet the body of Jane and her horse was nowhere in sight.
+Ira’s sister, Amoda Jane Mullins, had escaped, riding back up the mountain heading for home.
+As she rode into Cane Creek, (now the Camden section of Jenkins), she was screaming, “Everyone is dead but me.”

-The alarm spread quickly, and many people were at the scene within an hour or two.
-Thanks to the help of John, and Jane a picture of what had happened, was starting to come together; according to John, he had ran for about ½ mile when the shooting had stopped.
-Jane had stated, that when a pause in the gunfire came, she had yelled out, “Boys, for the Lord’s sake, don’t shoot anymore; you’ve killed them all.
+The alarm spread fast, and many people were at the scene within an hour or two.
+Thanks to the help of John, and Jane, a picture of what had happened, was starting to come together.
+According to John, he had run for about ½ mile when the shooting had stopped.
+Jane had stated that when a pause in the gunfire came.
+She had yelled out; “Boys, for the Lord’s sake, don’t shoot anymore; you’ve killed them all.
 Let me stay here with them, till someone finds us.”
 Jane then stated that the men yelled at her three or four times, cursing and threatening her.
-Jane said that she thought one of the men sounded like Calvin Fleming, and that another, may have been Doc Taylor, and that a third man, who may have been Henan Fleming; ask that she be let go, then one of the others cursed her, and yelled “Take to the road or we will kill you too”.
-On Jane’s word a massive manhunt was started for Marshall Benton Taylor (aka the Red Fox) and the Fleming brothers Calvin and Samuel Henan.
+Jane said that she thought one of the men sounded like Calvin Fleming.
+Another may have been Doc Taylor.
+And that a third man who may have been Henan Fleming, asked that she be let go.
+Then one of the others cursed her, and yelled: “Take to the road or we will kill you too”.
+On Jane’s word and other evidence, four warrants were issued.
+A massive manhunt began for Marshall Benton Taylor aka the Red Fox.
+And the Fleming brothers Calvin and Samuel Henan.